 A cheque is bill of exchange drawn on a specified banker and not expressed to be payable otherwise than on demand and it includes the electronic image of a truncated cheque and a cheque in the electronic form.

-Explanation: I. - For the purposes of this section, the expressionssignature (with or without biometrics signature) and asymmetric crypto system;
+Explanation: I. - For the purposes of this section, the expressions-